deviousasti/stdio-rx/README.md

 # stdio-rx
 Standard Output, Error, and Input streams of a process as Observables

-**StdioObservable** lets you express an executable program as observables of its input and output.
-This allows you to compose programs using various operators and reactive semantics.
+**stdio-rx** lets you express running an executable as observables of its output and input.
+This allows you to compose processes using standard Rx operators and general reactive semantics.

 ## A quick example